gsagostini/gsagostini.github.io/pages/publications_and_talks.md

 ---
 ## Not for Publication

+[Oh, F-ck all this WALKING!
+The Metafictional Geography of Movement in _Albert Angelo_](../files/f-allthiswalking.pdf).
+Paper written for the course _Postwar Fiction and Architecture_ at Columbia University.
+Spring 2022.

 [Naturally Artificial: Continuity and Change in the Street Network of Rio de Janeiro](../files/rj-street-network.pdf).
 Paper written for the course _Colonial Cities in the Americas_ at Columbia University.
 Fall 2021.

 [Benjamini-Schramm Convergence of Random Rooted Graphs](http://math.columbia.edu/~mmiller/TProjects/GAgostini21f.pdf).
 Papert written for the course _Topology_ at Columbia University.
 Fall 2021.